 Hon.
-David Joanasie (interpretation): Thank you, Mr. Speaker and I say good day to the people of South Baffin.
+David Joanasie (interpretation): Thank you, Mr. Speaker.
+I say "good day" to the people of South Baffin.

-Mr. Speaker, the reason why I rise today is to recollect, pay tribute to, and to celebrate the life of a late resident of Kimmirut, a previous constituent, Jamesie Judea, As he was an integral part of Kimmirut's fire department.

-(interpretation ends) Jamesie was Kimmirut's deputy fire chief and it warms my heart to hear he was able to fulfill an 18 year career-long dream of meeting Ottawa Deputy Fire Chief, Dave Mansky, Captain Peter Barton, and the team Fire House 35.
+Mr. Speaker, I rise today to recollect, pay tribute to, and to celebrate the life of a late resident of Kimmirut, Jamesie Judea, as he was an integral part of Kimmirut's fire department. (interpretation ends) Mr. Speaker, Jamesie was Kimmirut's deputy fire chief and it warms my heart to hear he was able to fulfill an 18-year career-long dream of meeting Ottawa Deputy Fire Chief Dave Mansky, Captain Peter Barton, and the team at Fire House 35.

 Mr. Speaker, with his family by his side, Deputy Chief Jamesie had the opportunity to meet his brothers and sisters at the Ottawa Fire Services and boy, was he overjoyed.
-This was a beautiful memory for this kind, caring, dedicated family man and I would like to take this opportunity to thank the Ottawa Hospital, including all of his care takers for allowing this moment to happen.
+This was a beautiful memory for this kind, caring, dedicated family man and I would like to take this opportunity to thank the Ottawa Hospital, including all of his caretakers, for allowing this moment to happen.

-(interpretation) Mr. Speaker, the late Jamesie was in Ottawa for medical treatment, however, the fact this uplifting moment could be provided for his wish caused joyfulness for the family in seeing that.
+(interpretation) Mr. Speaker, the late Jamesie was in Ottawa for medical treatment, but the fact that this uplifting moment could be provided for his wish caused joyfulness for the family in seeing that.

-Mr. Speaker, this man Jamesie took his oath seriously as a firefighter, to protect his fellow residents facing dangerous situations and to save people's lives, and furthermore, to provide assistance to those who required help and to provide essential services.
+Mr. Speaker, this man, Jamesie, took his oath seriously as a firefighter to protect his fellow residents facing dangerous situations and to save people's lives, and furthermore, to provide assistance to those who required help and to provide essential services.

 Mr. Speaker, I ask my colleagues to acknowledge and to recall his civic pride in serving his fellow Kimmirut residents, including Nunavut as well.
-I empathize and offer my condolences to his entire family, his friends, his fellow firefighters as well as the overall community of Kimmirut.
+I empathize and offer my condolences to his entire family, his friends, his fellow firefighters, as well as the overall community of Kimmirut.
 I am also quite happy that others were able to fulfill Jamesie's dream while he was still alive to appreciate it.
 Thank you, Mr. Speaker.
 Speaker: Members' Statements.
-Member for Cambridge Bay, Minister Gross.
+Member for Cambridge Bay, Ms. Gross.